 Steps to activate QR codes

-1- By clicking on the 3 dots at the end of each row, you will find the options to Print the QR code and to activate it, select Print QR code
+1- Click on the 3 dots at the end of the client's row.
+You'll see options to Print the QR code and Activate it.
+Select Print QR code first.

 Now print the QR code:

-3. Cut the QR code and take it to the client's house to place it there (Leave the date out so carers don't know when a QR code is regenerated)
+3. Cut out the QR code and place it in the client's house.
+(A helpful hint: leave the date off so carers can't tell when it's been regenerated)

-4. Open your Web app and choose Settings > GPS & QR codes (SecureVisit)> Look for the client's name and in the 3 dots, select the option to Activate QR Code.
+4. Open your Web app and go to Settings > GPS & QR codes (SecureVisit).
+Find the client's name and select Activate QR Code from the 3 dots menu.

-5. After that, the QR code is ready to be scanned by the carer on the next visit:
+5. The QR code is now ready for the carer to scan on their next visit

 Log out manually in the app: When they are logged in to the app click the 3 lines that are located at the upper right corner, then under "My Profile" they will find the option to Log Out.